Schools Poster Competition – supported by Virgin Money

 Stage 4 (age 14-16)

-Visit our gallery of past winners and finalists to see some of the colourful poster entries we have had over the years.
+Visit our Schools Poster Competition gallery to see some of the colourful poster entries we have had over the years.

 The video and photo gallery has some fantastic images of scenes from the Fringe that can be used to develop discussions around the festival.
 There is also a useful video from well-known performers who have taken part in the Fringe.
 The edfringe YouTube channel plays host to a number of short animated videos that can be used to inspire creativity!